filakhtov/gentoo-use-docs/dev-libs/libgpg-error.md

 Pass the `--enable-nls` option to the configure script.
 Install a translation and a localization support for messages displayed by the library.

 This flag should be enabled if there is a need to display messages in non-English languages.
 It is safe to disable the flag otherwise.

+### static-libs
+Pass the `--enable-static` option to the configure script.
+Build and install a statically linked version of the `libgpg-error` library.

+This flag should only be enabled if there is an explicit need for this static library, e.g. for development purposes.